SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 ## Examine the sample project

-The sample project shows the components of a basic Quarkus project laid out in different subdirectories according to Maven best practices.
+The sample project shows the components of a basic Quarkus project laid out in different subdirectories.

 **1. Examine the Maven project structure.**